yogavidya/python-decorators/README.md

 See `example1` for an implementation of chained decorators with or without arguments.

 See `example2` for a practical example of a function call log implemented via decorators.

+Also see `https://youtu.be/XX6_2u_TbQw` if you feel you need a terribly slow and boring video walkthrough in Pig English ;)